-4.4.2 XSP Baseline and Performance Methodology
+4.4.1 EVCN-LMP Baseline and Performance Methodology

-The performance calculation also utilized the "10-in-10" baseline calculation with the exception that the day-of adjustment was set to zero with the rationale that EVSE usage is highly variable, thus the day-of adjustment would have introduced more uncertainty.
+The performance calculation used for the EVCN-LMP events utilized "10-in-10" baseline calculation with the exception that the day-of adjustment was set to zero with the rationale that EVSE usage is highly variable, thus the day-of adjustment would have introduced more uncertainty.

-4.4.3 Qualified Capacity & Nominations
+4.4.2 EVCN-LMP Qualified Capacity & Nominations

 Among the differences are the nomination options available to EVSPs.
-Instead of performing a QC test to determine the QC, the QC is set administratively by taking the product of the number of EVSE on the site and their respective nameplate maximum charge rating.
+Instead of performing a QC test, the QC is set administratively by taking the product of the number of EVSE on the site and their respective nameplate maximum charge rating.
 This QC in turn was set as the fixed capacity nomination.

-The availability hours were also more stringent with mandatory load increase availability for 5 contiguous hours between 8 AM to 1 PM and mandatory load decrease availability for 5 contiguous between 4 PM to 9PM, 7 days per week.
+The availability hours were also more prescriptive with mandatory load increase availability for 5 contiguous hours between 8 AM to 1 PM and mandatory load decrease availability for 5 contiguous between 4 PM to 9PM, 7 days per week.

-4.4.4 Base Incentive Levels
+4.4.3 EVCN-LMP Base Participation Payment

-Given the fixed availability hours, the BPP is set for \$5/kW-month for load increase and \$5/kW-month for load decrease, thus the participant can potentially earn up to \$10/kW-month.
+Given the fixed availability hours, the Base Participation Payment (BPP) is set for \$5/kW-month for load increase and \$5/kW-month for load decrease, thus the participant can potentially earn up to \$10/kW-month.
 Note that this incentive appears as a bill credit on the customer's retail electricity bill.

-A simple average of the resource's hourly raw event performance for the month is taken to determine the REPF.
+A simple average of the resource's hourly raw event performance for the month is taken to determine the Raw Event Performance Factor (REPF).
 The hourly performance has a no zero floor, meaning load decrease during a load increase event - or vice versa - can result in a negative number that is reflected in the REPF.
-The REPF is then mapped to the Adjusted Total Event Performance Factor (ATEPF) in accordance with Table 9.
+The REPF is then mapped to the Adjusted Total Event Performance Factor (ATEPF) in accordance to Table 10.

 Adjusted Total

 Raw Event Event Performance

 Performance Factor Factor

 1.00 < x 1.00

-$0.20 < x \le 1.00$ Х
+0.20 < x ≤ 1.00 Х

 x ≤ 0.20 0

-Table 9: EVCN Adjusted Performance
+Table 10: EVCN Adjusted Performance